jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (f) the measures that will be used to monitor the performance of the activities.
 (4) An organisation may only propose an activity for inclusion in the regional land transport plan if it or another organisation accepts financial responsibility for the activity.
-(5) For the purpose of the inclusion of activities in a national land transport programme,— (a) a regional land transport plan must be in the form and contain the detail that the Agency may prescribe in writing to regional transport committees; and
+(5) For the purpose of the inclusion of activities in a national land transport programme,— (a) a regional land transport plan must be in the form and contain the detail that the Agency may prescribe in writing to regional transport committees or, in the case of Auckland, the ARTC; and
-  (b) the assessment under subsection (3)﻿(e) must be in a form and contain the detail required by the regional transport committee, taking account of any prescription made by the Agency under paragraph (a).
+  (b) the assessment under subsection (3)﻿(e) must be in a form and contain the detail required by the regional transport committee or, in the case of Auckland, by the ARTC, taking account of any prescription made by the Agency under paragraph (a).
 (6) A regional land transport plan must also include— (a) an assessment of how the plan complies with section 14; and (b) an assessment of the relationship of Police activities to the regional land transport plan; and